datautvikling/nace-predictor/api/README.md

 or accessible with the  credentials the application is running with (e.g. by [setting application default credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login) on your machine when running locally).

+### Auth

+Information about users that are authorized to use the "usage reporting" functionality of the application.

 ## Running the application